cezi/julianowe-eu/_works/kana.md

 Our aim was to see if the path to buying more than one trip was easy, short and understandable.

 </p>"
-  text2: "<p>During testing, it became evident that users weren't the only ones facing challenges in finding a way to book more than one tour.
+  text2: "<p>During testing, it became evident that participants weren't the only ones facing challenges in finding a way to book more than one tour.
 As testers, we encountered momentary difficulties in completing the test with our paper prototypes. </br></br> This experience guided us to further insights and resolutions.</br></br>
-The booking path turned out to be illogical for users, they were forgetting their original choices when booking a second flight.
-For subsequent tests, <b>we decided to run separate tests using low fidelity prototypes on a web browser resolution</b>, which allows the user better access to information, filters, process information.</p>"
+The booking path turned out to be illogical, our participants were forgetting their original choices when booking a second flight.
+For subsequent tests, <b>we decided to run separate tests using low fidelity prototypes on a web browser resolution</b>, which allows the  better access to process information.</p>"

 gallery-modelling-one:
   - assets/img/works/BPTest1ZDJ.png